infinity0/msg-notes/appendix/05-hybrid.rst

   user that they would like to join the session.

 Rule EO:
-  If another member enters during a membership operation, then (by rule XP) they are not part of the pending new sub-session, so kick them.
+  If another member enters during a membership operation, then (assuming we've already applied rule XP) they are not part of the pending new sub-session, so kick them.
 Optionally, notify the local user that they probably want to join the channel, so that they can manually invite them.

 Leaving a channel
 -----------------